Menstrual Cups 101: Everything you need to know

 How to use a menstrual cup

 The first rule of a cup is making sure it’s clean.
-So before you use it for the first time, boil the cup in a saucepan of water for 5-7 minutes and wash your hands before you begin.
-If you want a quicker alternative, try a microwavable sterilising pod.
+So before you use it for the first time, boil the cup in a saucepan of water for 20 minutes and wash your hands before you begin.

 Now onto inserting, start by folding the cup - think of it as origami - the most popular is the ‘C Fold’ method: simply folding it in half to resemble the letter “C”.
 Try different positions to help you relax and then insert the cup aiming towards your lower back not straight up.
 Once the cup is fully inserted, release and allow the cup to work its magic and open up inside.